Retroactive Jealousy: When Your Past Values Clash with Your Present Reality

 Ready to Address Retroactive Jealousy?

-Book a 15-minute consultation for ₹400 to discuss your concerns, or schedule a 60-minute EMDR therapy session.
+Book a consultation to discuss your concerns, or schedule a 60-minute EMDR therapy session to process the underlying drivers of your distress.

 Professional Disclaimer:

 This article is for informational purposes only and does not constitute medical or therapeutic advice.
 Retroactive jealousy and relationship concerns affect people differently.
 If you're experiencing significant distress in your relationship, please consult with a qualified mental health professional.
 EMDR therapy should only be provided by appropriately trained practitioners.
-Dr. Antonio D'Costa is an MD Pediatrician providing EMDR services through EMDRIA-approved training pathways under clinical supervision.
+Dr. Antonio D'Costa is an MD Pediatrician.
 EMDR is an evidence-based specialized therapy for processing traumatic experiences and related emotional symptoms.